 This morning we head straight to HMS Belfast, one of the largest and most powerful cruisers ever built.
 Now moored on the Thames in London, HMS Belfast played a crucial role in protecting the Artic Convoys, Russia’s supply route throughout the war until 1944 when she supported the D-day landings.
 In the afternoon we will visit the Imperial War Museum, recognised as one of the great military museums in the world.

-British Sector of Normandy Today is the first of two full days covering the Normandy landings.
-Operation Overlord launched on June 6th 1944 was the largest amphibious military operation in history.
-The British landed on 3 beaches codenamed Gold, Juno (Canadian) and Sword with Paratroopers landing in the early morning to cover the Eastern flank of the operation.
-We'll see all three landing beaches including Gold beach where remnants of the pre-fabricated portable harbour (Mulberry) are still visible in the water.
+British Sector of Normandy Today is the first of two days covering the Normandy landings.
+Operation Overlord launched on the 6th of June 1944 was the largest amphibious military operation in history.
+The British landed on 3 beaches code named Gold, Juno and Sword with Paratroopers landing to cover the Eastern flank of the operation.
+Our first site for the day will be Pegasus Bridge and the Airborne Museum at Benouville.
+Captured in the early hours, this vital bridge was the first objective taken on D-Day.
+After a visit to the Ranville War Cemetery where many of 6th Airborne troops are buried we will cover all 3 invasion beaches and see the remains of the pre-fabricated Mulberry Harbour off Gold beach.
 The British Cemetery in Bayeux will also be visited.

 Travel to Cambrai Today we leave Normandy and head to Cambrai in Northern France.
 Along the way we will visit Dieppe.
 The Dieppe Raid was an Allied assault on the German-occupied port of Dieppe, France on 19 August 1942.
 Our accommodation in Cambrai will be our base for the next 4 nights.